PolkadotOpenSourceGrants/apply/applications/Dazhbog.md

 - Our long-term vision for Dazhbog is to become a leading platform for decentralized perpetual futures trading within the Polkadot ecosystem.
 Ultimately, our goal is to contribute significantly to the DeFi space, providing a reliable and advanced trading platform that meets the evolving needs of the global financial community.

 ## Team

-> Please note that the data provided in this section is for administrative and informational purposes only.
-All beneficiaries of a grant must also be listed in the KYC/KYB process during the application phase.

 - **Team Name:** Ceres Blockchain Solutions
 - **Contact Name:** Danijel Radulovic